Riverbanks Zoo: Animals and exhibits

 Kangaroo Walkabout is another modern addition.
 It has a path leading into the exhibit where visitors can view wallabies and red kangaroos without a barrier between them.
 However, visitors cannot stray from the path.

 The Riverbanks Zoo added a Malayan tapir on January 18, 2013, since deceased; as well as a breeding pair of North Sulawesi babirusas in 2012.
 The babirusas have successfully been bred and can be found in the previous warthog exhibit.

-In June 2016 a new sea lion and harbor seal exhibit was opened, which is modeled after San Francisco's Pier 39.
+In June 2016, a new sea lion and harbor seal exhibit was opened, which is modeled after San Francisco's Pier 39.
+This new exhibit includes four sea lions and one harbor seal in a 250,000-gallon saltwater habitat.
 Around that time the newly renovated entrance, renovated otter exhibit, and renovated grizzly bear exhibit also opened.
 This was all part of the zoo's $36 million Destination Riverbanks plan.
+Additionally, a children's garden opened in 2016, complete with a dinosaur digging area and water features to interact with.
+This garden has been the largest addition to the zoo since the botanical garden in 1995.

-Separate exhibits include Hamadryas baboons, lions, Siberian tigers, meerkats, alligators, and siamangs.
+Separate exhibits include Hamadryas baboons, lions, Siberian tiger, meerkats, alligators, and siamangs.

 In May 2022, Riverbanks announced their new Bridge to the Wild plan, which aims to extend the zoo into the gardens.
 Plans include a new restaurant, as well as new species including orangutans, gibbons, red wolves, American black bears, and golden eagles.
+Phase two of this plan was approved in December 2023, with approximately $80 million invested from both Richland county and Lexington county.
+This project is planned to have a significant impact on tourism, local education, and potential job opportunities.

 The last original animal who had been there since the zoo's opening, a female Caribbean flamingo, died in March 2014.